• Skip to main content

 • Do take the time to preheat your oven when making cookies – impatience will not be your friend.

-• Make sure there is at least 2 inches between your cookies before baking.
+• Leave at least 2 inches between your cookies before baking.
 It’s the difference between having a perfectly round cookie that looks like it came from a bakery or a semi-square cookie that looks like…well not a bakery cookie!

 What do you think about this recipe?
 Have questions?
 Comment below!
 Don’t forget to like us on Facebook, and connect with us on Instagram and tag your @Laughingspatula recipes with #laughingspatula,while you’re at it…We love to see your pics!